mlavi/hugo/content/post/declarative_os.md

 [NixOS Linux](http://nixos.org/) is Linux operating system distribution which uses a declarative model for system configuration, software management, and [remote operation](http://nixos.org/nixops/).
-[Nix](http://nixos.org/nix/), the package manager, works on MacOS and Linux, understands package dependencies, and allows multiple versions of software to coexist, making rollback easy.
+[Nix](http://nixos.org/nix/), the package manager, works on Mac OS and Linux, understands package dependencies, and allows multiple versions of software to coexist, making rollback easy.
 Nix works with the combination build system and Nix package repository named [Hydra](http://nixos.org/hydra/).
 There is a public repository of Nix